 Tigner James - Blogger,Media personality, Inspirational and Motivational writer.
-The Soul’s Remedy Ministries blog is none for daily-distributed Good Morning!
+The Soul’s Remedy Ministries blog is known for daily-distributed Good Morning!
 Affirmations, devotions, and testimonies.

 Tigner James also host weekly radio show Soulful Sundays – A Place Called Soulsville, Sundays at 12 noon eastern. streamlive www.wigoam.com or Tunein app